-There are five key factors that have been taken into consideration in the compilation of the 2024/25 MTREF:
+There are five key factors that have been taken into consideration in the compilation of the 2020/21 MTREF:

-National Government macro-economic targets.

-- The general inflationary outlook and the impact on Municipality's residents and businesses.

-- The impact of municipal cost drivers.

-- The increase in prices for bulk electricity

-- The increase in the cost of remuneration

-- The 90% average payment rate.
+- National Government macro-economic targets; - The general inflationary outlook and the impact on Municipality's residents and businesses; - The impact of municipal cost drivers; - The increase in prices for bulk electricity and water; and - The increase in the cost of remuneration by 5%. - The 80% average payment rate.